code-423n4/2023-07-tapioca-findings/data/naman1778-G.md

 Using nested is cheaper than using && multiple check combinations.
 There are more advantages, such as easier to read code and better coverage reports.

+There are 13 instances of this issue in 10 issues:

     File: tapioca-bar-audit/contracts/usd0/BaseUSDO.sol 💰 👥

     370: if (!success && !_forwardRevert) {